-Passing the QE is a holistic assessment of target skills, and a minimum attainment of each criterion may not be sufficient.
-However, excellence in one or more areas can mitigate deficiencies in other areas to pass the QE.
+Passing the QE is a wholistic assessment of the target skills and a minimum attainment of each criterion is not necessarily sufficient.
+However, excellence in one or more areas can assist in deficiencies in other areas to pass the QE.

-The exam consists of one requirement and two components:
+The exam consists of 3 components:

-- Coursework: Attaining a minimum of a 3.3 GPA in the required core chemical engineering courses as detailed in the Graduate Handbook. - Written Exam: The student will provide a written document that provides a literature review, knowledge gaps, motivation for your work, a modest amount of independent research performed, and a discussion of the future steps to complete the next steps in the research project (i.e., not a comprehensive plan for your dissertation). - Oral Exam: The student will make a 15-minute presentation that covers the same content as the written exam.
-The oral exam will be presented to a committee of faculty, followed by 30 minutes of questions from the committee and associated discussion.
+- Coursework: Attaining a minimum of a 3.3 GPA in the required core chemical engineering courses as detailed in the Graduate Handbook based on your prior degree. - Written Exam: A written document that provides a literature review, knowledge gaps, motivation for your work, a modest amount of independent research performed, and a discussion of the future steps to complete a short-term goal in the research project (i.e., not a comprehensive plan for your dissertation). - Oral Exam: A 15-minute presentation that covers the same content as the written exam.
+The oral exam will be assessed by a sub-committee of faculty, followed by 30 minutes of discussion.

-A committee of at least four faculty will evaluate the written and oral exams.
+A sub-committee of at least four faculty will evaluate the written and oral exams.
 The final decision on a Pass/Fail on the QE is determined by a majority vote of the faculty participating in the QE assessment.
-If the decision results in a tie, all faculty participating in the QE and the advisor will vote on the Pass/Fail decision.
-The student's PhD advisor is not permitted to be on the committee and should not provide direct assistance to the student to prepare the written and oral examination materials.
+The student's PhD advisor is not permitted to be on the sub-committee and should not provide direct assistance to the student to prepare the written and oral examination materials.
 However, the PhD advisor may attend the oral exam.
-The advisor may not assist the student during the exam but may answer clarifying questions from the committee members.
-The Qualifying Exam Committee Chair will assign four faculty reviewers and will attempt to have at least one faculty committee member who has expertise related to the research proposal.
+The advisor may not assist the student during the exam but may answer clarifying questions from the sub-committee members.
+The Qualifying Exam Committee Chair will assign four faculty reviewers and will attempt to have at least one faculty sub-committee member who has expertise related to the research proposal.